0vm/BasicC2/UDP/README.md

 # UDP Version

+The only benefit to this version is only that it doesn't get your server banned/monitored on AWS, GCP, and other cloud services.

 ## Overview
 This is the **UDP-based** version, which uses UDP for communication instead of TCP.
 It is lightweight, simple and does not require persistent connections.